 Wisconsin dairy farmers only produce approximately 90% of the milk volume needed by the state’s dairy processors.
 Dairy 30x20 will help secure a strong future for Wisconsin dairy farmers that will allow our state’s dairy industry to maintain our diversity and initiative.

 Improve the long-term viability of Wisconsin’s dairy industry through services to achieve an annual milk production of 30 billion pounds by 2020 to meet the growing demand of the marketplace.

 Provide assistance to dairy farmers, without regard to size or type, focusing on long-term, sustained operation through a client based service delivery system that utilizes a multi-agency, private-public network for services and referrals.
 Improve profitability through management and operational system changes, business and legal structure, and herd health and milk production.
 Beginning farmer assistance.

 The application period for the grant program is currently closed.
-The request for proposal is available as a reference.
+The request for proposal below is available as a reference.

 Foundation of the Dairy 30x20 Initiative

 Wis.
 Act 32 provided an annual appropriation of $200,000 of the former Dairy 2020 program funding to DATCP following the disbanding of the Wisconsin Department of Commerce.
 DATCP Secretary Ben Brancel convened dairy discussions with industry leaders from across the state to better understand the needs and demands of our farmers and processors.
 Suggestions from these discussions formed the priorities and services model of Dairy 30x20.